 (d) Promote and encourage universal respect for human rights and fundamental freedoms for all, without discrimination on any ground.

-2. To this end, States Parties recognize their primary responsibility for the creation of international conditions favourable to the realization of the right to development for all, and undertake to take deliberate, concrete and targeted steps, separately and jointly, including through cooperation within international organizations, and as appropriate, in partnership with civil society:
+2. To this end, States Parties recognize their primary responsibility for the creation of international conditions favourable to the progressive realization of the right to development for all, and undertake to take deliberate, concrete and targeted steps, separately and jointly, including through cooperation within international organizations, and as appropriate, in partnership with civil society:

 (a) To ensure that human and legal persons, groups and States do not impair the enjoyment of the right to development;